 AP Music Theory is designed for students who require theory for career study as well as those who desire it for enrichment.
 Emphasis is placed on music of Western tonality from 1600-1900.
 Geared toward preparation for the AP Music Theory exam, the course includes advanced ear training, melodic and rhythmic dictation, sight singing, figured bass analysis, extensive four-part harmonic composition, and basic formal analysis.
 Significant work is required outside of class.

-Prerequisite: Successful completion of Music Theory I(#54623) with teacher recommendation OR passing the AP Music Theory entrance exam (See Department Coordinator).
+Prerequisite: Successful completion of Music Theory I(#54623) with teacher recommendation or completion of a theory knowledge assessment (see Department Coordinator)

 HONORS TRACK PERFORMANCE ENSEMBLES: